elibroftw/blog.elijahlopez.ca/content/posts/uw-wlu-double-degree.md

   - Pick up residence keys/pass
   - Pick up orientation kit
   - If you took a picture of yourself for the Onecard, pick that up here too
-    - If you forget, you can go to that Starbucks area with the seats and you'll see a photobooth that'll have your card
+    - If you forget, you can go to that Starbucks area with the seats and you'll see a photo-booth that'll have your card

 ### UW Advanced Courses